-- Memorandum of Understanding between the Commission and the Australian Health Practitioner Regulation Agency (PDF, 515 KB)
+Download the Memorandum of Understanding between the Commission and the Australian Health Practitioner Regulation Agency (PDF, 515 KB)

 Aged Care Quality and Safety Commission and NSW Health Care Complaints Commission

-This Memorandum of Understanding documents the shared operational understandings and agreed protocols of the parties with respect tot he exchange of information in the course of exercising their functions and powers under applicable legislation.
+This Memorandum of Understanding documents the shared operational understandings and agreed protocols of the parties with respect to the exchange of information in the course of exercising their functions and powers under applicable legislation.